christellezouein/chzn/about.md

 [ComDaAn](https://framagit.org/ervin/ComDaAn) is a suite of tools for analyzing the data produced by FOSS communities.
 It relies mainly on the pandas, numpy, networkx and bokeh libraries.

 #### **Analysis of weak signals in medical reports**  <span style="float: right; ">2020-2021</span>
-In a group of five, for our end of studies project, we worked with French GP practices to create a slotution to cluster medical reports and extract the theme of each cluster.
+In a group of five, for our end of studies project, we worked with French GP practices to create a slotution to **cluster french medical reports** and **extract the theme** of each cluster.
 Using their data, we were to come up with different approaches to solve the problem and evaluate them; we were to present the practices with either an efficient solution or the conclusion that an unsupervised approach isn't adapted to the data and issue at hand. a

-We used a multitude of NLP tools to determine the most efficient approach such as, but not limited to:
+We used a **multitude of NLP** tools to determine the most efficient approach such as, but not limited to:
 - Text processing: stemming and lemmatization;
 - Embeddings: TF-IDF, Doc2Vec and Word2Vec;
 - Algorithms: LDA, DBSCAN, Agglomerative Clustering and Kmeans.